-The phased implementation timeline for the updated comprehensive line marking.
+The phased implementation timeline for the updated comprehensive line marking is shown in Table 1.

 Table 1.
-Phased implementation timeline for comprehensive line marking requirements adopted in 2025.
+Phased implementation timeline for comprehensive line marking requirements adopted in2025.

-When Requirement At time of rule adoption 12-inch continuous red mark on the line connecting the main (diver) buoy closest to the shellfish pot, no more than one fathom (6 feet) from the main (diver) buoy

-When Requirement December 1, 2025 All line connecting two buoys, except the buoy gangion lines, must be marked (AKA trailer line or surface line) December 1, 2028 The top 15 fathoms of main (vertical) line connecting the main (diver) buoy to the shellfish pot must be marked November 30, 2035 The allowance of solid markings as an alternative to manufactured line sunsets
+When Requirement At time of rule adoption 12-inch continuous red mark on the line connecting the main (diver) buoy to the shellfish pot, no more than one fathom (6 feet) from the main (diver) buoy December 1, 2025 All line connecting two buoys must be marked, except the buoy gangion lines which are exempt from marking.
+December 1, 2028 The top 15 fathoms of main (vertical) line connecting the main (diver) buoy to the shellfish pot must be marked November 30, 2035 The allowance of solid markings as an alternative to manufactured line sunsets